iagocaran/MC504-raytracing/README.md

 This project is the adaptation of my COARV-raytracing project to use threads.
 The objective was to use pthreads, more specifically pthread_create and pthread_join without the need for sincronization.
 Since my main desktop is Windows, this got a little complicated, instead I'm using std::thread equivalents available in C++11.
+A C based version is available in the cversion branch.

 In this case pthread_create is replaced by:
 ```c++